 Performance tuning.
 Defaults to false.
 When set to true, the table is optimized for concurrent read operations.
-When this option is enabled on a runtime system with SMP support, read operations become much cheaper; especially on systems with multiple physical processors.
+When this option is enabled read operations become much cheaper; especially on systems with multiple physical processors.
 However, switching between read and write operations becomes more expensive.